 Mikhail was interested in joining a public accounting firm, so he took advantage of the program’s active structured recruiting process.
 He made an impression with recruiters from several major firms and landed in an opportunity at Ernst & Young in Raleigh.

-“It’s really a strange experience, especially if you’ve been in the job market before,” remembered Mikhail.
+“It’s a really strange experience, especially if you’ve been in the job market before,” says Mikhail.
 “Instead of you doing the looking, you’re being hunted…and the firms really want you there.
 I received offers from all the firms I met with and had to decide which opportunity was the best fit for me and my son.”

 Senior Associate, Attest Services